Knights of the Round Table: Segwarides

-He is cuckolded by Tristan in the Prose Tristan and Thomas Malory's Le Morte d'Arthur.
-Tristan has a brief affair with Segwarides' wife, and wounds the knight after being found out.
-Tristan encounters Segwarides again on the Isle of Servage; Segwarides forgives him, saying he "will never hate a noble knight for a light lady," and the two team up to avoid the dangers of the isle.
+In the Prose Tristan and in Thomas Malory's Le Morte d'Arthur, Segurades/Segwarides is cuckolded by his fellow knight at King Mark's court, Tristan.
+Tristan has a brief affair with the Saracen' wife (who is also loved by Mark, turning Tristan into Mark's rival), and wounds him after being found out.
+As told by Malory, Tristan encounters Segwarides again on the Isle of Servage; Segwarides forgives him, saying he "will never hate a noble knight for a light lady," and the two team up to avoid the dangers of the isle.
 Soon afterwards, Tristan makes Segwarides the Lord of Servage.
-In Malory, Segwarides is eventually killed trying to repel Lancelot's rescue of Guinevere from the stake.
+Malory's Segwarides is eventually killed trying to repel Lancelot's rescue of Guinevere from the stake.

+Separately, the knight(s) named Segurades, Segurades (Securades), and Segurades de Forest Perilleuse appear within the Vulgate Cycle (it is probable that these three are actually single character).
+He should also not be confused with Segurant, sometimes called Segurades.